GodotSteam/GodotSteam/addons/godotsteam/README.md

 Donate
 ---
-Pull-requests are the best way to help the project out but you can also donate through [Github Sponsors](https://github.com/sponsors/Gramps) or [Patreon](https://patreon.com/godotsteam)!
-Both types of contributions keep things rolling!
+Pull-requests are the best way to help the project out but you can also donate through [Github Sponsors](https://github.com/sponsors/Gramps)!

 Current Build
 ---